nickpoorman/get-min/README.md

 Get the minimum of two numbers that works the way you would expect.

-It takes two numbers and returns the lesser of the two.
+It takes two anything and returns the lesser number of the two.
 Thats it.

 ## example